61 Years, 5 Months, 16 Days — The Journey of Little Athletics

 And perhaps most importantly, what was once seen as “different” is now understood – unanimously by states organisations from two historically separate traditions – as essential.

-Briefly, the structure is that Little Athletics state bodies are now associate members of Australian Athletics, who is now the custodian of Little Athletics as part of its overall custodianship of the sport.
+Briefly, the structure is that Little Athletics state bodies are now associate members of Australian Athletics, which is now the custodian of Little Athletics as part of its overall custodianship of the sport.
 Little Athletics Australia will cease operating and its assets will be transferred into a Trust to be reinvested into the growth of Little Athletics.
 (There’s more detailed FAQs available for those interested)

 This is more than a structural shift.
 It’s a recognition now enshrined in structure — long overdue — of what Little Athletics has always been: the heartbeat of the sport in Australia.